minecraftchest1/ARS-FTC-Blog/content/_index.md

 This is the site for Athens Renaissance Middle School FTC club.

-This page is still a work in progres.
+This site is still a work in progres.